-Dont spend too much money on unnecessary things.
+Dent spend too much money on unnecessary things.”

 I can barely see what is happening.
 Martin struggles to find his camera which remarkably survived the accident.
-I stare around vigorously but I do not see any thing significant.
-The only things I see are small boats with overenthusiastic paddlers dressed in traditional regalia.
+I stare around vigorously but I do not see anything significant.
+The only things I see are small boats with over enthusiastic paddlers dressed in traditional regalia.
 I smirk.
-Where is the majestic Nalikwanda with its skilful paddlers?
+Where is the majestic Nalikwanda with its skillful paddlers?